Kotlin/kotlin-by-example/examples/05_stdlib/13_max.md

 </div>

-1. For non-empty collection functions return smallest and largest element.
+1. For non-empty collection functions return the smallest and the largest element.
-2. For empty collection both functions return `null`.
+2. For empty collections both functions return `null`.